-Below are some examples of logo designs we have created from scratch for our clients in the entertainment sector.
-Please remember, your logo will be completely unique to your business.
-These real examples are just to give you an idea of the quality you can expect.
+Below are some examples of entertainment logo designs we have created in the entertainment sector.
+Please remember, your entertainment logo design will be completely unique to your business.
+These logos are just to give you inspiration and you can see the quality of our work.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?